After years of begging, Silent Hill fans are finally getting everything they’ve ever dreamed of … sort of.

 That’s the story of Silent Hill 2, a brilliant PS2 game that creates horror out of mess.
 Its rough edges aren’t mistakes to be smoothed over by a modern remake; they’re an important part of its shape.

-- Silent Hill f: release date, trailers, gameplay, and more
+- Silent Hill 2 remake: release date speculation, trailers, gameplay, and more

 - Soul Hackers 2 doesn’t have much ‘soul’ so far